9 awesome free swimming pools and water parks

 Once the sun goes down you can head out to explore the city at night with this handy guide.

 Airlie Beach Lagoon

 Airlie Beach is at the doorstep of the Great Barrier Reef and is so full of things to do your days will be busy.
 But when it comes to cooling off, the Airlie Beach Lagoon is conveniently right in the middle of town and is stinger free!

 It’s not just fun for kids, either.
 If you’re keen and like to keep fit, it has designated swimming lanes.
 This is the spot everyone naturally gravitates to, whether they’re chilling in the water, cooking up a barbecue nearby, or sitting in a lagoon-front cafe.
-Looks like you’ll need a few more days off.

 Yeppoon Lagoon, Yeppoon

-If your backyard is in need of a blitz renovation show style but you haven’t quite saved enough, stop scrimping and head on down the Yeppoon foreshore.
+If your backyard is in need of a blitz-style renovation show but you haven’t quite saved enough, stop scrimping and head on down the Yeppoon foreshore.
 The entire area has recently undergone a $53 million dollar makeover and the star attraction is the Yeppoon Lagoon.

-Think resort-style luxury lagoon pools covering an area equal to close to 13 tennis courts.
-With a shallow play area for the little kids and an infinity edge area that extends the water view to the horizon and the Keppel Islands.
+Think resort-style luxury lagoon pools covering an area equal to close to 13 tennis courts, with a shallow play area for the little kids and an infinity edge area that extends the water view to the horizon and the Keppel Islands.

 Bluewater Lagoon, Mackay